ezeakeal/pyBus/README.md

 =====

 iBus interface for my E46 BMW written in Python
 This is to be used with the USB interface which can be acquired from [Reslers.de](http://www.reslers.de/IBUS/)

-The software expects MPD to be working on whatever it is installed on (for me, hopefully a raspberry Pi - will write something in a blog soon)
+The software acts as a media center in a BMW.
+It will use MPD as it's media manager, and provide an interface between that and the radio/steering wheel controls.

 ## Overview
-There are 2 main components:
 **pyBus.py** - interfaces with the iBus to emulate a CD-Changer
 **pyBus_web.py** - Web-Server which will broadcast an interface that allows a user to:
 * Play/Pause